SYSTRAN/faster-rnnlm/README.md

     Stop training once `ratio' has hit `stop' at least `retry' times (default: 2)
 ```

-Noise Contrastive Estimation is used iff number of noise samples (--nce option) is greater then zero.
+Noise Contrastive Estimation is used if number of noise samples (`--nce` option) is greater then zero.
 Otherwise HS is used.
 Reasonable value for nce is 20.